CSSS/wall_e/documentation/Working_on_the_Bot.md

  ## Reporting Issues

+ If you come across issues, follow these sets of steps, if you jump straigh to the last one with an issue that the Bot_manager recognize as not worth their time, they are in their full right to delete your email.
+  1. **Google**, and spend more than 5 minutes and maybe just maybe, go onto the next page.
+  1. Ask around on the [#projects_and_dev](https://discordapp.com/channels/228761314644852736/293120981067890691) channel on our Discord.
+Note that if your question is something really elementary that could have been solved by Google, people on there will most likely tell you to do just that.
- If you come across issues that googling wont solve, you can email the bot-managers with the details at `csss-bot-manager@sfu.ca`.
-Please note that if your email is not detailed enough, the bots may not necessarily respond.
-Please over-provide rather than under-provide.
+  1. If absolutely necessary, you can email the bot-managers with the details at `csss-bot-manager@sfu.ca`.
+Please note that if your email is not detailed enough, the bot managers may not necessarily respond.
+Please over-provide with regards to what the error is, how it happened and any logs and etc rather than under-provide.

  ## FAQs